cbeck88/ver-stub-rs/README.md

 runtime your program safely reports that it doesn't have build information available and otherwise works correctly.

 There are several possible workflows to perform the patching, but the main ones use `llvm-tools` installed by `rustup` which match the version of llvm used by your version of `rustc`, on whatever platform you are working on.

-CI covers linux, mac, and windows at time of writing.
+CI covers linux, mac, and windows at time of writing, as well as linux cross-compiling from x86-64 to arm64.

 ## Quickstart